ZxAYED/rizkshare/README.md

+My food donation platform tackles the pressing issue of food insecurity by leveraging cutting-edge technologies such as JWT, Firebase authentication, efficient data handling with axios, user-friendly form management with React Hook Form, and MongoDB integration.
+This innovative solution streamlines the process of connecting food donors with those in need, revolutionizing food assistance and addressing real-world hunger challenges with a transparent and accessible approach.

 Here are 5 features that my site has -

 User-Friendly Food Donation and Ordering: RizkShare provides an intuitive platform where users can easily donate surplus food or order free meals.
 The user-friendly design ensures that individuals can navigate the website effortlessly to contribute or request food.

 Secure JWT and Firebase Authentication: Your website prioritizes user security and privacy by implementing JWT and Firebase authentication.
 This guarantees that user data and transactions are protected, fostering trust among your users.